-Cardganize is a family owned business and their mission is to support the gift card buyers.
-When the company first started, they quickly discovered there was no industry specific management solutions available.
-So, they decided to create an all in one management tool for subscribers that tracks their gift cards from purchase to profit.
+Cardganize is a family owned business and their mission is to support gift card buyers.
+When the company first started, they quickly discovered there was no industry-specific management solutions available.
+So, they decided to create an all-in-one management tool for subscribers that tracks their gift cards from purchase to profit.

 Cardganize understands the current limitations involved with managing the various aspects of gift card buying and reselling.
 Staying organized, tracking customers, enabling compliance with increasing industry regulation, mitigating potential fraud, and managing profit/loss margins are just a few of the challenges involved in managing a gift card business.

-Throughout modern history, as opportunities arise in the marketplace for new products or services those products or services start off as being fragmented as companies discover new ways to serve their customer base.
+As opportunities arise in the marketplace for new products or services, those products or services start off fragmented as companies discover new ways to serve their customer base.
 Over time, as they begin to determine how to optimize those products or services, companies begin to refine how they deliver these valuable commodities and ultimately reduce lost profit and fraudulent activity.

 Like many other industries that have come before it, the gift card exchange industry has experienced huge growth over the last decade.
-With the growth, come challenges related to managing gift card exchange manually or adhering to regulatory guidelines that are changing rapidly.
+But with the growth come challenges related to managing gift card exchange manually or adhering to regulatory guidelines that are changing rapidly.
 Overall, it is still a very tedious process for gift card exchange businesses to purchase cards from the public and then resell them to third parties.
-The current process leaves a lot of room for human error and potential fraud at a time when establishing a consistent and structured process of buying and reselling gift cards is the key to the industry’s long-term success.
+The current process leaves room for human error and potential fraud at a time when establishing a consistent and structured process of buying and reselling gift cards is the key to the industry’s long-term success.

 Cardganize recognized this opportunity and approached ClearScale, an AWS Premier Consulting Partner, to develop a SaaS Point-of-Sale (POS) solution, called a Gift Card Management Tool, to help overcome some of the deficiencies they saw in the existing manual exchange process.
 The client had envisioned an end-to-end SaaS POS solution which could be accessed by any number of businesses wishing to purchase gift cards from customers for cash value then reselling them on the secondary market.

 An initial comprehensive cost analysis of the project was performed for the client by ClearScale once all of the specific requirements were reviewed.
-Since Cardganize needed design expertise, ClearScale took time to properly model out the entire system end-to-end to make certain that it would meet the immediate needs but which would also be flexible enough to build on additional features and API integrations in the future without extensive code rewrites.
+Since Cardganize needed design expertise, ClearScale took time to properly model out the entire system end-to-end to make certain that it would meet the immediate needs, but that it would also be flexible enough to build on additional features and API integrations in the future without extensive code rewrites.

-From there, ClearScale began building out the front-end experience in HTML5 and Bootstrap and coupled it with a robust backend that was built with Java on a JVM based web server and leveraging Apache Wicket.
+From there, ClearScale began building out the front-end experience in HTML5 and Bootstrap and coupled it with a robust backend that was built with Java on a JVM-based web server and leverage with Apache Wicket.
 For the database, ClearScale opted to implement PostgreSQL to support long-term viability of the schema model they had designed for the SaaS POS solution.

 For the data access layer, ClearScale chose to use JBoss Hibernate Object-Relational Mapper (ORM) library, backed by a PostgreSQL database.
 Hibernate enables quick yet flexible mapping between database concepts and Java code, allowing rapid application development.
-Despite being a high-level framework, Hibernate allows to delve down to plain SQL code when advanced database functionality is required.
+Despite being a high-level framework, Hibernate delves down to plain SQL code when advanced database functionality is required.
 Because Cardganize stores info on business transactions, a database with support for ACID transactions and comprehensible reporting was required.
-PostgreSQL, a production-grade open-source database management system natively supported by AWS Relational Database Service (RDS), was the best fit.
+PostgreSQL, a production-grade open-source database management system natively supported by AWS Relational Database Service (RDS) was the best fit.

 Cardganize built a SaaS business with the owners of gift card retail locations in mind.
 They trust Cardganize to handle their gift card transactions and customer information securely and cost-effectively.
 To secure the subscribers’ data from accidental access by another subscriber, ClearScale developed the code to provide each subscriber with a separate database instance.
 Once a user logs in under their master account, all subsequent operations are performed with separation from other user accounts.
 This is accomplished with multiple accounts within the user’s master account as well.
 To prevent leaks of sensitive data, all data is protected using AWS Relational Database Services (RDS) encryption.

-With the increased need of the gift card industry to fall under regulatory control, Cardganize and ClearScale continued to make improvements on the original application to support the many facets of local, State and Federal regulations that will evolve over the coming years.
+With the increased need of the gift card industry to fall under regulatory control, Cardganize and ClearScale continued to make improvements on the original application to support the many facets of local, State, and Federal regulations that will evolve over the coming years.
 This will allow other companies that Cardganize works with to leverage a customized SaaS POS experience based on their particular needs or regulatory mandates.
-Further improvements ClearScale is implementing include better integration with third party resellers and law enforcement systems through REST APIs.
-This will allow to properly catalog all gift cards that have been purchased and resold in the market reducing the risk of fraud and operational cost.
+ClearScale is implementing further improvements, include better integration with third-party resellers and law enforcement systems through REST APIs.
+This will allow the proper cataloguing of all gift cards that have been purchased and resold in the market, reducing the risk of fraud and operational cost.